Questions addresses in this research

 Video Completion phase -

-• ''It's almost predatory, you can't have any discussions with family or friends, you hardly get any time to interact with the UI in the limited timer, and there you go, another episode starts.''
+We refer to video completion phase as the phase where users conclude watching a video.''It's almost predatory, you can't have any discussions with family or friends, you hardly get any time to interact with the UI in the limited timer, and there you go, another episode starts.''

 ''...its easy to just start watching whatever Recommendation you get.
 Its the best time pass, but usually I feel like I could have watched something better, or maybe have done something more productive.''